Coordinator: N. Michel Landaiche, III, PhD

 Registration: Prospective students will complete an application form that can be requested by contacting the WPFC offices via email [email protected] or by phone 412-362-2295.
 The course fee includes a free copy of Bowen Family Systems Theory: A Workbook for Learning and Application.

-NOTE: Learners who would like to work at a distance with a small group may be interested in the Online Introduction to Bowen Theory and Its Applications offered by the Bowen Center for the Study of the Family.
+NOTE: Learners who would like to work at a distance with a small group may be interested in the Online Introduction to Bowen Theory Program offered by the Bowen Center for the Study of the Family.